Available as a one-year program

 - First Year - Semester Two

-- This course covers practical and theoretical personal protection strategies for working in radioactive environments.
-It will introduce students to the use of various radiation instruments, protective clothing, respirators, control at the source techniques and decontamination practices.
+- Students will learn practical and theoretical personal protection strategies for working in a radioactive environment.
+Learners will be introduced to the use of personal protective equipment, contamination control techniques and decontamination practices.

 - This course introduces workplace safety legislation and requirements specific to nuclear facilities and their application within the workplace.
 Procedural documentation is also introduced.

 Approximate costs (2021 – 22)